arahja/ansible_example/README.md

 ## Hard mode

 "ansible-galaxy collection" installs the collections by default into ~/.ansible/collections/ansible_collections.
-This can be changed by setting the environment variable ANSIBLE_COLLECTIONS_PATHS. and you can also specify the path to install into using the -p
+This can be changed by setting the environment variable ANSIBLE_COLLECTIONS_PATHS.

+You need to create a config file in ~/.ansible.cfg with the following content.

 ```